Not sure about something? Our FAQs will help you find the answer you need!

 Where can I buy refreshments?

 The Refectory building will be open selling refreshments.

 Is there any car parking available?

-Unfortunately the University is unable to provide any car parking facilities.
-Parking is available in the City's NCP car parks, the nearest of which is Trinity Square.
-Please visit the travel arrangement section of the web site for more information.
+City Centre parking is available in the City's NCP car parks, the nearest of which is Trinity Square.
+Please visit the travel arrangement section of the website for more information.

-How do I get from the railway station to the Royal Concert Hall / University Hall?
+How do I get from the railway station to the Clifton Campus?

-Can I take a pushchair into the Royal Concert Hall or University Hall?
+Can I take a pushchair into the graduation hall?

-Due to health and safety regulations these are not allowed inside the ceremonial halls, or live streaming venues, but may be left in the Luggage Storage Room located in the Arkwright Building Room 008, during the ceremony.
+Due to health and safety regulations these are not allowed inside the graduation hall, or live streaming venues, but may be left in a buggy park at the graduation hall.

 After the ceremony